-The investment strategy of the Master Fund consists of investing in equities issued from the Chinese market with convincing practices in terms of managing ESG issues specific to their sector of activity, and excluding companies demonstrating insufficient consideration of these issues or belonging to a sector of activity presenting a high risk on one or more sustainability issues.
+The investment strategy of this Sub-Fund consists of investing in European convertible bonds issued by issuers that take into account environmental, social and governance (ESG) issues.
+The strategy of this Fund aims to ensure that investee issuers demonstrate cogent convincing practices for managing ESG issues specific to their sector of activity, and excluding issuers demonstrating insufficient consideration of these issues or belonging to a sector of activity presenting a high risk on one or more sustainability issues.